-Our aim then as now was simply to get people onto their bikes.
-We are an inclusive club, seeking to encourage people of all ages, abilities and cycling interests to do more cycling and share the enjoyment of cycling with other people living in the Seaford, Newhaven, Peacehaven area.
+Our aim then, as now, was simply to get people onto their bikes.
+We are an inclusive club, seeking to encourage people of all ages, abilities and cycling interests to do more cycling and share the enjoyment of cycling with other people living in the Seaford, Newhaven, Peacehaven and surrounding areas.

 Club structure and membership

-Cycle Seahaven’s committee is made up of 12 local cycling enthusiasts who are voted in by the members at our AGM, usually held in February, and they all work hard to cater for members’ interests.
+Cycle Seahaven’s committee is made up of (up to) 12 local cycling enthusiasts who are voted in by the members at our AGM, usually held in February.
+A purely voluntary role, they all work hard to cater for members’ interests.
 The Committee welcomes any feedback, ideas and suggestions about any aspects of the Club.

 Cycle Seahaven actively campaigns to bring about improvements to access and facilities for cyclists in the Seahaven area.
-We have established excellent links to many organisations including: Forestry Commission; South Downs National Park Authority; Sustrans; National Trust; Cycle Touring Club; East Sussex County Council, Lewes District Council and Seaford Town Council; local Police; parish councils and other cycling groups in East Sussex.
+We have established excellent links to many organisations including: Forestry Commission; South Downs National Park Authority; Sustrans; National Trust; Cycle Touring Club; East Sussex County Council; Lewes District Council; Seaford Town Council; local Police; parish councils and other cycling groups in East Sussex.
 Key campaigns for the Club at the present time are listed on the Campaigns page.